kwilkos/cxf/distribution/src/main/release/samples/js_client/README.txt

 The client side makes call using JAX-WS APIs.
 It uses the Mozilla Rhino library to read the JavaScript file and run it.

+This demo only implements the client-side logic, and relies on the server provided by the wsdl_first demo.

 Building and running the demo server using ant
 ----------------------------------------------

-From the base directory of this sample (i.e., where this README file is located), the Ant build.xml file can be used to build and run the demo.
+From the samples/wsdl_first directory, the Ant build.xml file can be used to build and run the demo.
-The server and client targets automatically build the demo.

 Using either UNIX or Windows:

   ant build